-For trade receivables and contract assets from sale of development properties, the Group has policies in place to ensure that sales are made to purchasers with appropriate financial strength and after obtaining sufficient security such as deposits.
-If a purchaser defaults on payments, the Group may enforce payments via legal proceedings or if the purchaser is assessed to be insolvent, the Group may resume possession of the units, retain a portion of the purchaser's deposits from payments made to date, and resell the property.
-Unless the selling price falls by more than the portion of the purchaser's deposits retained, which is remote, the Group would not be in a loss position in selling those properties.
+For trade receivables and unbilled revenue, the Group has policies in place to ensure that sales are made to purchasers with appropriate financial strength and after obtaining sufficient security such as deposits.
+If a purchaser defaults on payments, the Group may enforce payments via legal proceedings or if the purchaser is assessed to be insolvent, the Group may resume possession of the unit, retain a portion of the purchaser's deposits from payments made to date, and resell the property.
+Unless the selling price falls by more than the portion of the purchaser's deposits retained, which is remote, the Group would not be in a loss position in selling the property.

-For trade receivables from investment properties, the Group typically collects deposits or banker's guarantees amounting to two to six months of the monthly lease rental.
+For trade receivables from investment properties, the Group typically collects deposits or banker's guarantees of between two to six months of the monthly lease rental.
 All late payments are monitored closely and followed up with active chasing or legal action if necessary.
 The Group also regularly reviews the recoverable amount of each individual trade receivable to ensure that adequate impairment losses are made for irrecoverable amounts.